Amsmoox/User-Roles/README.md

 cp .env.example .env
 ```

-Then edit the `.env` file to set your database credentials and other settings.
+Then edit the `.env` file to set your database credentials, email settings, and other configurations.

 5. **Set up the database**